TET2 c.4114_4131dup, p.Thr1372_Phe1377dup

 BP4 (Supporting)

-According to Standard ACMG guidelines, the rule for BP4 is: 'Multiple lines of computational evidence suggest no impact on gene or gene product (e.g., conservation, splicing impact, etc.).'
-The evidence for this variant includes computational analysis such as SpliceAI which yields a score of 0, indicating no expected impact on splicing.
+According to standard ACMG guidelines, the rule for BP4 is: "Multiple lines of computational evidence suggest no impact on gene or gene product."
+The evidence for this variant shows: SpliceAI predicts no splicing impact and other in silico tools do not indicate deleteriousness.
 Therefore, this criterion is applied at Supporting strength.

 BP5